![[GoMLX Mascot]](gomlx_gopher2.jpg)

 Note

-• Notice that since the computation graph is functional: we need to pass around the random number generator state, which gets updated at each call to RandomUniform or RandomNormal.
+coefficientsandbias.
+Then it executes it and returns the result.- Notice that since the computation graph is functional: we need to pass around the random number generator state, which gets updated at each call to

-• Alternatively the context.Context introduced earlier can keep the state as a variable, and provides a simpler interface: see Context.RandomUniform and Context.RandomNormal.
+model.Storeintroduced earlier can keep the state as a variable, and provides a simpler interface: seescope.RandomUniformandscope.RandomNormal.

 Next, we want to generate the data (examples): we generate random inputs, and then the label using the selected coefficients plus some normal noise.

-func buildExamples(backend backends.Backend, coef, bias *tensors.Tensor, numExamples int, noise float64) (inputs, labels *tensors.Tensor) {
+func buildExamples(backend compute.Backend, coef, bias *tensors.Tensor, numExamples int, noise float64) train.Batch {

 g := coef.Graph()